leftthomas/ProxyAnchor/README.md

-# AdaptiveNet
+# MovingProxies
-A PyTorch implementation of AdaptiveNet based on the paper [Adaptive Temperature Scale for Image Retrieval]().
+A PyTorch implementation of AdaptiveNet based on the paper [Image Retrieval with Moving Proxies]().

 ![Network Architecture](results/structure.png)